The Complete Guide to Nursing Programs

 - Keeping records of a patient’s medical history and symptoms

-Depending on the state in which you practice or organization you work in, the responsibilities of an LPN or LVN could be different.
-You will be able to find more detailed information by searching locally and asking your program provider.
+Depending on the state in which you practice or the organization you work in, the responsibilities of an LPN or LVN could be different.
+You can find more detailed information locally and ask your program provider.

 Associate Degree in Nursing (ADN)